Child Abuse Response & Evaluation (CARE) Network

 Participants are expected to complete mandatory reporter training by May 2nd HERE

 Participant will be given CME or NCPD upon completion of the training

 Registration is free

 Continuing Education Credit:

-The Kempe Center is partnering with Children's Hospital Colorado to provide CMEs and CNEs for participants.
+The Kempe Center is partnering with Children's Hospital Colorado to provide CME and NCPD for participants.

 Children’s Hospital Colorado is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Final credit designation is currently pending.